the-synaptic-hub/.github/profile/README.md

-# велцоме то тхе йунгле
+# Welcome to Synaptic Hub